Do you know that Gelatin is a good source of nitrogen for plants? To find out many more Gelatin Uses in the Garden, read ahead!

 - Embed the seeds in the gelatin concoction.

-- Cover the container, locating somewhere near a bright light, but not in direct sun.
+- Cover the container, and place near a bright light, but not in direct sunlight.

 - The final step is transplanting the seeds in the garden or any larger pot, as you would do if you potted the seeds in the soil.